 - Second Verification of Data/Review of Analysis.
 Then all the charts are submitted to the AD and his staff to answer the consultant’s questions regarding discrepancies and to see if there are any concerns with any data analysis.
 During this process the consultant gets the opportunity to educate athletics department administrators (via telephone) about what the law requires and how the OCR or the courts would look at differences in treatment if there was a Title IX complaint or lawsuit.

 - Preparation of the Title IX Compliance Report.
-The remaining work is analysis performed according to the Title IX Investigator’s Manual instructions and the writing of the comprehensive report with explanations of what Title IX requires and where that institution stands on each Title IX element, which the consultant can do it better and quicker than any AD because of their experience and knowledge (approximately 12-16 hours).
-An incredible level of detail is possible because we have all of this really good data.
+The remaining work is analysis performed according to the Title IX Investigator’s Manual instructions and the writing of the comprehensive report with explanations of what Title IX requires and where that institution stands on each Title IX element, which the consultant can do it better and quicker than any AD because of their experience and knowledge.
+An incredible level of detail is possible because we have really good data.

 - Review of Report/Options for Compliance.
 Once the analysis is done, we present the draft report to the AD for review and revision.
 There are always points that have to be clarified or restated.
-There is always a discussion about the various options for compliance.
+There is always an extensive discussion about the various options for compliance.
 We can always show the AD how to come into compliance with any sport program cuts.
-Revisions are made (2-4 hours).

 - Recommendations for Compliance/Development of a Gender Equity Plan.
-Then the consultant drafts the recommendations for compliance which becomes the basis of the gender equity plan which takes another (2-3 hours), and the full report is produced.
+Then the consultant drafts the recommendations for compliance which becomes the basis of the gender equity plan and the full report is produced.

 - Approval of the Gender Equity Compliance Plan.
 The AD then has to figure out the actual details of the compliance plan -- what it is going to cost and the timetable for implementing the recommendations.
 And, of course, it needs to go through the institution’s approval process.

-The above process is easy on the institution’s staff, easy on the consultant and easy on the institutional pocket book!
+The above process is easy on the institution’s staff and easy on the institutional pocket book!
 Because all the data is transparent and available in Excel charts, all with pre-programmed or fully explained computations, the institution can use these same charts for future reassessments, by simply updating participation numbers and data presented.

 Best of all, the SMR methodology works!
 The result is a basis comprehensive Title IX assessment and the data necessary for the athletic director to build a solid plan to achieve gender equity.

-If the institution desires additional services beyond this $10,000 basic package that does not include campus visits, these can be added to the cost of the basic gender equity assessment on an a la carte basis.
-Examples of such services typically requested that include having the consultant visit campus: (1) qualitative comparative facility assessments by the consultant as an independent third party ($1,500/day fee plus out-of-pocket travel expenses), (2) consultant-conducted training programs for the athletics staff person and institutional Title IX coordinator with oversight responsibilities to enable them to replicate the assessment on an annual basis ($1,500/day fee plus out-of-pocket travel expenses), (3) consultant meetings with selected university officials to provide an independent assessment of higher administration or faculty oversight committee concerns ($1,500/day fee plus out-of-pocket travel expenses), (4) meetings with higher administration, athletics policy committees or other institutional stakeholders to present and discuss the final report ($1,500/day fee plus out-of-pocket travel expenses) or (5) conduct of educational workshops for coaches and staffs ($2,500/day plus out-of-pocket travel expenses).
-Other services not requiring campus visits but requiring additional consultant hours and fees might be: (1) development of staff action plans and budget estimates for implementation of gender equity plans, (2) assessment of athletics department policies and procedures related to sexual harassment, pregnancy and parenting, other non-athletics elements of Title IX which may be of particular concern in the post- Sandusky/Penn State and Kassar/Michigan State environment, and (3) assessment of athletics policies and procedures related to recent OCR guidance on provision of extracurricular opportunities to students with disabilities, etc.
+If the institution desires additional services beyond this $20,000 basic package that does not include campus visits, these can be added to the cost of the basic gender equity assessment on an a la carte basis.
+Examples of such services typically requested that include having the consultant visit campus: (1) qualitative comparative facility assessments by the consultant as an independent third party ($2,500/day fee plus out-of-pocket travel expenses), (2) consultant-conducted training programs for the athletics staff person and institutional Title IX coordinator with oversight responsibilities to enable them to replicate the assessment on an annual basis ($2,500/day fee plus out-of-pocket travel expenses), and (3) conduct of educational workshops for coaches and staffs ($2,500/day plus out-of-pocket travel expenses).
+At no additional charge, consultant will conduct Zoom meetings with selected university officials to provide an independent assessment of higher administration or faculty oversight committee concerns, report results presentations to higher administration, athletics policy committees or other institutional stakeholders.
+Other services not requiring campus visits but requiring additional consultant hours and fees might be the development of staff action plans and budget estimates for implementation of gender equity plans or the assessment of athletics department policies and procedures related to professional conduct of coaches and other non-equity issues.

 The bottom line is that building the gender equity package begins with a very reasonable cost and the institution can tailor services according to its needs as well as its financial resources.